BlitterStudio/amiberry/docs/README.md

 ![Amiberry logo](https://i2.wp.com/blitterstudio.com/wp-content/uploads/2020/01/Logo-v3-1.png?resize=768%2C543&ssl=1)

-Amiberry is an optimized Amiga emulator for ARM32, ARM64, x86_64 and RISC-V platforms.
-It runs on both macOS and Linux.
-Windows users can always use [WinUAE](https://www.winuae.net).
+Amiberry is an optimized Amiga emulator for Linux and macOS.
+Windows users should always use [WinUAE](https://www.winuae.net), but Amiberry even runs on WSL.

 The core emulation comes from [WinUAE](https://www.winuae.net), and even the main GUI is designed to look similar to that.
 It includes JIT support, to get high-performance results on CPU-intensive emulated environments, like desktop applications.
 On top of that, there are some unique features developed specifically for Amiberry, such as the WHDLoad booter, support for RetroArch controller mapping, and several more.